Fish-MIP/FishMIP2.0_OSP/README.md

 #### Scenario definitions

-Throughout the protocol we use ‘specifiers’ that are shortened names used to denote a particular scenario, variables, or other parameter in the filenames of model inputs and outputs.
+Throughout the protocol we use 'specifiers' that are shortened names used to denote a particular scenario, variables, or other parameter in the filenames of model inputs and outputs.
 It is crucial that you also use the same specifiers in your output files.

 **Correct formatting and naming of output files are essential for model intercomparison and analysis.**

 Tables 2-4 describe the different scenarios for the model runs described in Table 1.
 These specifiers are used in the file names of the corresponding input files and should also be used for the names of the